KajamohanKS/Weather/README.md

 # Weather
-Find the Weather Information of the City
+Find the Current Weather Information of the City.
+Current temperature, Humidity and Wind speed